Roy Christian: Early life and family

 Christian was born in Auckland on 10 October 1943 to Norfolk Island parents, Leaonard Beaumont and Anna Matilda Christian.
-He is a direct descendant of Fletcher Christian, a figure in the 1789 Mutiny on the Bounty.
+He was a direct descendant of Fletcher Christian, a figure in the 1789 Mutiny on the Bounty.
 He was educated at Otahuhu College and the University of Auckland.

 In 1966, Christian married Robyn Cheryl Plant, and the couple went on to have two children.

 Rugby league

 During the 1965 Kangaroo tour of New Zealand Christian played on the wing in both Test matches against Australia.
 While playing for Otahuhu in 1966, Christian was awarded the Lipscombe Cup for Premier One sportsman of the year.
 However, injury caused him to miss the 1968 World Cup.

 During the 1969 Kangaroo tour of New Zealand Christian played on the wing in the 2nd Test victory against Australia.
-He was then was part of the Auckland side that defeated the tourists.
+He was then part of the Auckland side that defeated the tourists.
 He was appointed captain of the New Zealand national side in 1970 and played in that year's World Cup.

 During the 1971 Kangaroo tour of New Zealand Christian captained New Zealand from centre in the Test match victory against Australia at Carlaw Park.
 Also in 1971, his Kiwis side became the first New Zealand touring team to win a test series in Britain.
 The 1972 World Cup was the last time Christian represented New Zealand.
 He retired with little fanfare as no test matches were scheduled for 1973.
 He had played in 74 matches for the Kiwis, including 32 tests.
 After retirement Christian served as the Otahuhu Leopards chairman.

 In the 1972 Queen's Birthday Honours, Christian was appointed a Member of the Order of the British Empire, for services to rugby league football.
 In 2007, he was inducted as one of the New Zealand Rugby League's "Legends of League".